 - Cut long red chillies in half and deseed.
 Then slice into thin strips.

 - Wash coriander and mint leaves well and roughly chop.

-- In a food processor, add peanut butter, rice vinegar, lime juice, garlic, chilli and soy sauce and blitz until a smooth paste.
+- In a food processor, add peanut butter, rice vinegar, lime juice, soy sauce, brown sugar, minced garlic, chopped chilli and water and blitz until a smooth paste.